Prasannaverse13/nexuschain-ai-navigator/README.md

 NexusChain AI Navigator is an innovative serverless multi-agent AI system deployed on Google Cloud Run, designed to revolutionize supply chain analytics.
 It serves as a "Unified Supply Chain Brain," leveraging Google's Agent Development Kit (ADK) to orchestrate specialized AI agents that break down complex supply chain queries into actionable insights.

+Built with Google AI Studio — this project used Google AI Studio for prompt-generation, rapid prototyping, and deployment assistance.
+A portion of the application's prompts iterated in AI Studio and deployed to Cloud Run

 ## Project Overview

 This project is built using a modern, cloud-native stack: